microsoft/pxt-common-packages/libs/game/docs/reference/tiles/on-overlap-tile.md

 When the tile overlap is detected the sprite of the kind you asked for is given to you in the **sprite** parameter of **handler**.
 The [tile](/types/tile) location is give in the **tile** parameter.

-A sprite overlapping a tile is dectected when the outside edges of their images make contact.
+A sprite overlapping a tile is detected when the outside edges of their images make contact.
 If a sprite has it's ``ghost`` flag set, any contact with the tile is ignored.

 ## Parameters